IN THE GALLIPOLIS MUNICIPAL COURT, GALLIA COUNTY, OHIO

 Time of filing.
 Subject to the provisions of these rules, all documents sent by fax and accepted by the clerk shall be considered filed with the clerk of courts as of the date and time the clerk time-stamps the documents received and not the date and time of the fax transmission.

 The office of the clerk of courts will be deemed open to receive facsimile transmission of documents on the same days and at the same time the court is regularly open for business.

 The Clerk may, but need not, acknowledge receipt of a facsimile transmission.

 The risk of transmitting a document by fax to the Clerk of Courts shall be borne entirely by the sending party.
 Anyone using facsimile filing is urged to verify receipt of such filing by the Clerk through whatever technological means are available.

-Fees and Costs.
+Fees and costs.
 No original actions will be accepted by facsimile transmission.
-Therefore, all filing fees necessary to implement an original action will be assessed at the time of filing in the same manner and subject to the same rules and regulations presently in effect.
+Therefore, all filing fees necessary to implement an original action will be assessed at the time of filing in the same manner and subject to the same rules and regulations as presently in effect.

 No additional fee shall be assessed for facsimile filing.

 Length of Document.
 Facsimile filings shall not exceed ten (10) pages in length.
-Any document consisting of more than ten (10) pages in length shall be submitted subject and according to the relevant customary methods presently implemented.
+Any document consisting of more than ten (10) pages in length shall not be accepted for facsimile filing.

-The goals of the program are: 1) reduce recidivism; 2) provide an effective and accountable community-based alternative to incarceration; 3) reduce substance abuse by participants, and 4) improve public safety.
+Goals.
+The goals of the program are: 1) reduce recidivism; 2) provide an effective and accountable community-based alternative to incarceration; 3) reduce substance abuse by participants; and 4) improve public safety.

 The program shall be operated in accordance with the policy and procedures manual adopted by the Court.
-Said policy and procedures incorporates evidence based best practices.
+Said policy and procedures incorporates evidence-based practices.